 - Annually updated photos of children from the St. Augustine Indian Mission

 - Rotating exhibits in the Betty Strong Encounter Center.
-In spring 2021, the exhibits include wonderful photos from the Sioux City Camera Club in the main gallery and from Yankton photographer Sam Sukel in the south hallway.
+In winter 2021, the exhibits included wonderful photos from the Sioux City Camera Club in the main gallery and from Yankton photographer Sam Sukel in the south hallway.

-Usually there are also some hands-on displays, including crayon rubbings, and stamping stations for journals for kids.
-Those are taken off display right now to help keep everyone healthy, but I'll try to update again when they are back out!
+There are also some hands-on displays, including crayon rubbings, and stamping stations for journals for kids.
+The crayon rubbing stations were back as of April 2021, but the stamping stations were still off off display to help keep everyone healthy.
+I'll try to update again when they are back out!

 Events at the Lewis & Clark Interpretive Center and Betty Strong Encounter Center